hegworks/tanim/docs/tanim-wiki.md

 ### Curve

-A sequence contains one or more curves depending on the field type:
+A sequence contains one or more curves depending on the field type.
+See [Supported Types](supported-types.md) for the curve count per type.

-- `float` field → 1 curve
-- `glm::vec3` field → 3 curves (x, y, z)
-- `glm::quat` field → 5 curves (w, x, y, z, spins)

 Each curve contains keyframes that define the animation over time.